mooscaliaproject/pymoode/README.md

 ## Citation
 Please cite this library via the original article in which it was published:

-Leite, B., Costa, A. O. S. & Costa Junior, E. F., 2021.
+Leite, B., Costa, A. O. S. & Costa Junior, E. F., 2022.
 A self-adaptive multi-objective differential evolution algorithm applied to the styrene reactor optimization.
-Journal, Volume XXX, p.
-XXX.
+Available at SSRN: https://ssrn.com/abstract=4081771, or http://dx.doi.org/10.2139/ssrn.4081771.

 ## References
 Blank, J. & Deb, K., 2020. pymoo: Multi-Objective Optimization in Python.
 IEEE Access, Volume 8, pp. 89497-89509.